timdiels/chicken_turtle_project/README.md

 Having run `ct-project` once, you should never have to call it again.
-It will have installed a git pre-commit hook (unless you already had one) that ensures the project state is updated and valid.
+It will have installed a git pre-commit hook (unless you already had one) that ensures the project state is up to date and valid at each commit.

-This ensures that all your (future) commits have a requirements.txt with pinned versions, that are guaranteed to pass your tests when installed in a fresh virtual env.
-It also guarantees a number of other things such as the presence of a LICENSE.txt and a readme file, or an up-to-date __version__ field in your root package.
+This ensures that for all of your (future) commits:
+- there is a requirements.txt with pinned versions for which all tests succeed in a virtual env
+- there are no errors in the documentation (i.e. sphinx-build encounters no errors or warnings)
+- there is a LICENSE.txt, a readme file, ...
+- the version is up to date across the project

 ### Managing dependencies